NikaHartmann/rsschool-cv/cv.md

 While studying I made tree projects, which I made with html, css and js.
 I used plugins, frameworks and libraries.
 One of those projects, I placed on GitHub (https://NikaHartmann.github.io/project/).

+My experience: I've finished the university like menedjer in tourism and hospitality(BGUFK) and I'm studying at university(BGU) like web-designer now.
+I've finished courses WAY-UP, few courses Bang Bang Education and I'm studying course English in the StrimLine.

 English language level - pre-intermediate.